neverRare/kiwen-suwi/site-customization.md

 4. On the huge text field.
 Paste the CSS file.
 You can copy it from here:
    - [CSS file for Chess.com](https://raw.githubusercontent.com/neverRare/kiwen-suwi/master/chess-com.css)
    - [CSS file for Lichess](https://raw.githubusercontent.com/neverRare/kiwen-suwi/master/lichess.css)
 5. Click save.
-You may now close the tab and admire the pieces in kiwen suwi!
+You may now close the tab and admire the pieces in Kiwen Suwi!

 [Chess.com]: https://www.chess.com/
 [Lichess]: https://lichess.org/